Governor of Murmansk Oblast: List of officeholders

+Between 5 and 11 April 2024 Nadezhda Aksyonova served as acting governor following an assassination attempt on Chibis.

+Between 11 and 18 April 2024 Oksana Demchenko served as acting governor, replacing Aksyonova.

 Elections

 2019

 The latest election for the office was held on 8 September 2019.

 2014

 The first election for the office after the countrywide restoration of direct gubernatorial elections was held on 14 September 2014.